For security reasons, all applicants, except children under the age of 6, have to appear personally at the Consulate General of France in Boston.

 2. One application form filled out completely and signed.

-3. One ID picture glued/stapled onto the application form (white background, full face, no glasses nor hat, closed mouth)
+3. Two ID pictures glued/stapled onto the application form (white background, full face, no glasses nor hat, closed mouth)

 4. Processing fee